Proof that diversifying your investments is a no-brainer (PLUS two types of products to avoid like the plague)

 Not only does it reduce risk, but it can also improve your expected returns.

-What’s more, it gives you a smoother ride towards your investment goals.
+What’s more, it gives you a smoother ride towards your investment goals, greater peace of mind and security.

 Failing to diversify exposes you to concentration risk.